 - Minor district roads

-Major district roads connect headquarters of neighboring district with main parts of district while minor district roads are laid with in the district.
+Major district roads connect headquarters of the neighboring district with main parts of the area while minor district roads are laid within the region.

-Village roads connects the nearby villages with each other.
-They lead to nearby town or district roads.
-Usually low quality roads are provided as village roads because of low traffic.
+Village roads connect the nearby villages.
+They lead to a nearby town or district roads.
+Usually, low-quality roads are provided as village roads because of low traffic.

 - Light traffic roads